oracle/weblogic-kubernetes-operator/kubernetes/samples/charts/voyager/README.md

 NAME                                                  DESIRED   CURRENT   READY     AGE replicaset.apps/voyager-voyager-operator-77cbfdcb86   1         1         1         46m
 ```
-> NOTE: All the generated Kubernetes resources of Voyager operator have names with pattern 'voyager-<releaseName>XXX'.
-This is the logic controlled by Voyager Helm chart.
-In our case we use releaseName 'voyager-operator', so all the generated resources have name like 'voyager-voyager-operatorXXX'.
+> **NOTE**: All the generated Kubernetes resources of the Voyager operator have names with the pattern `voyager-<releaseName>XXX`.
+This logic is controlled by the Voyager Helm chart.
+In our case, we use `releaseName` `voyager-operator`, so all the generated resources have names like `voyager-voyager-operatorXXX`.

 ## Optionally, download the Voyager Helm chart
 If you want, you can download the Voyager Helm chart and untar it into a local folder: